wilsonmar/Salesforce/README.md

    * E = Edit
    * S = Save
    * Q = Quit / Cancel

+Up to 10 Recent Items are displayed.

+### <a name="RecycleBin"> Recycle Bin</a>
+When a customer object is deleted, Salesforce does not immediately add it to the Recycle Bin.
+Instead, deleted objects appear in the <strong>Deleted Objects list for 15 days</strong>
+until it is automatically hard deleted.
+During an object's "soft deleted" time, it can be restored or permanently erased (hard deleted).

+Soft-deleted custom objects and their data still count against your organization’s limits; hard-deleted items do not.

+See them in the Schema Browser.

 ## <a name="Businesses"> Businesses from the Salesforce Corporation (CRM)</a>